nickegli/aks_terraform/README.md

 aks cluster demo for terraform

 ## How to use this template
-1. create a ressource group in azure subscription following the naming convention ${customer_name}-${environment}-rg in switzerlandnorth region.

-2. when executing this terraform script you will be prompted to provide values for following variables - use the same as used when creating the ressource group.
+2. when executing this terraform script you will be prompted to provide values for following variables.
 - customer_name
 - cluster_name
+- short_name
 - environment (tst/int/prd)

 ## Connecting to Tenant and Subscription